Standard Cremation Urn Sizes

 Standard Dimensions for Companion Urns

 Are you looking for an urn that will hold the ashes of two people?
 A companion urn is designed to contain the complete cremains (ashes) of two adults.
 On average, this kind of cremation urn has a volume capacity range of 400-500 cubic inches.
 Most of the styles in this category are oversized double capacity and the ashes will be co-mingled.
-There are a couple of styles that do have dividers allowing for separation.
+There are a few styles that do have dividers allowing for separation.
 The oversized urns are also used for large individuals whose weight exceeds the capacity on a standard size container.

 Standard Dimensions for Small Keepsake Urns